DeoxysZero/hello-world/README.md

 just do it

 zun here, I like node.
-I rencently love someone, but now I like to be alone.
+I recently loved someone, but now I like to be alone.